helium/HIP/0024-transfer-percentage-of-hotspot.md

 The goal of The People's Network is to create a telecom network that is owned by the people that operate it.
 This new transaction facilitates that goal by allowing network participants to enter into trust minimized revenue share agreements.
-These agreements will take the current decentralized nature of the network one step further by allowing the earnings of network nodes to be broken down into smaller pieces that can be transferred between network participants as necessary.
+These agreements will take the current decentralized nature of the network one step further by allowing the revenue streams of network nodes to be broken down into smaller pieces that can be transferred between network participants as necessary.
 This will catalyze the growth of the Helium Network by reducing the need for trust in host-owner relationships as well as by automating various repetitive tasks that are currently